HyagoHirai/LibQualityAPI/README.md

 ### Docker

-Docker is used to deploy PostgreSQL DB and Node.js application
+Docker is used to deploy PostgreSQL DB and Node.js application.
+The advantages of using docker are high availability and load balancing being possible to scale easily

 ### Github API